youzan/zan-installer/README.md

-# Youzan Zan Php Installer
+# Youzan Zan PHP Installer

 ## Installation
 The recommended way to install zan-installer is through